About Us

 Matāpuna Levenson (she/her), Project Manager, ARP Support for Survivors Program

 Matāpuna Ma’ilo-Levenson is a project manager for the Asian Pacific Institute on Gender-Based Violence.
-She is responsible for providing technical assistance and training on models and issues related to culturally relevant approaches to gender-based violence, as well as analyzing emerging issues and documenting best practices in serving Asian and Pacific Islander communities in the U.S. In addition to training and technical assistance, Matāpuna manages the Institute’s ARP Support for Survivors Program which is a multi-year project funded by FVPSA and provides subgrants to culturally specific, community-based organizations that support survivors and their families.
+She is responsible for providing training and technical assistance (TTA) on models and issues related to culturally relevant approaches to gender-based violence, as well as analyzing emerging issues and documenting best practices in serving Asian and Pacific Islander communities in the U.S. Puna manages API-GBV’s ARP Support for Survivors Program, a multi-year project funded through the Office of Family Violence Prevention and Services, which provides subgrants to culturally specific, community-based organizations that support domestic violence and sexual assault survivors and their families.

-Prior to the Institute, Matāpuna was the Training and Technical Assistance Director for the Hawaiʻi State Coalition Against Domestic Violence, and the lead victim advocate and program coordinator for the Salt Lake Area Family Justice Center at YWCA Utah.
-She received her BSW from BYU-Hawaiʻi, MSW from the USC Suzanne Dworak-Peck School of Social Work, and is currently a PhD student at the University of Hawaiʻi Thompson School of Social Work & Public Health.
+Prior to API-GBV, Puna was the Training and Technical Assistance Director for the Hawaiʻi State Coalition Against Domestic Violence; lead victim advocate and program coordinator for the Salt Lake Area Family Justice Center, and case manager for the Women In Jeopardy Shelter, at YWCA Utah.
+She received her BSW from BYU-Hawaiʻi, MSW from the University of Southern California, and is currently a PhD student at the University of Hawaiʻi, Thompson School of Social Work and Public Health.
+Puna currently serves as Board President for Mālama Pono Kohala, a local domestic violence program serving rural North Hawaiʻi.
+She has previously served on the Advisory Committee for AAPI Women Lead’s Intergenerational Participatory Action Research (IPAR) Project, Hawai’i County Committee on the Status of Women, Honolulu County Committee on the Status of Women, and Utah Multicultural Commission.

 Jenny Lee (she/her), Director of Finance